 Sometimes feels like I have a wardrobe full for OER but nothing to wear

 At the risk of stretching the metaphor until it gets threadbare, perhaps the problem is that the shirt and trousers don’t really fit?
 You know you could get them altered so they fit better, but you never quite get round to doing it.
-Instead you just stick to wearing the clothes you’ve always worn, the ones you’re comfortable in.
+Instead you just stick to wearing the clothes with CBF Labels you’ve always worn, the ones you’re comfortable in.
 So even if you have an OER repository, it’s a bit of a faff putting stuff in there, it’s easier just to shove your content into the VLE the way you’ve always done.

 Or perhaps the shirt and trousers do fit, perhaps they’re beautifully tailored, perfectly fitting, outrageously expensive garments, but now you’ve spent all that money on them you can’t really afford to go out and wear them.
 Maybe you’ve invested in an OER strategy or policy or repository, but have you allocated funding to provide the support services, guidance and advice that colleagues will need to actually get on board with OER?